 Drugs and Alcohol: Interactions with your HIV meds

-HIV medications are hard on your body, so when you are taking these drugs, it is important that your liver works as well as possible.
+HIV medications can be hard on your body, so when you are taking these medications, it is important that your liver works as well as possible.
 The liver is responsible for getting rid of waste products from the medications.

 Once you are HIV positive, your body may react differently to alcohol and drugs.
 Many people find that it takes longer to recover from using pot, alcohol, or other recreational drugs than it did before they had HIV.